chadlupkes/IPFS-Sats/whitepaper/0511LYWeconomics.md

 ## 5. Lightning Yield Wallet Economics ⚡💰

-The core challenge for any decentralized storage system is funding **perpetual data persistence** without relying on subscription fees or continuous external funding.
-The **Lightning Yield Wallet (LYW)** is the economic solution.
-It is the engine that transforms the creator's initial Bitcoin deposit into a **self-sustaining, yield-bearing asset** whose generated income covers the ongoing, fluctuating costs of content hosting and retrieval.
+The core challenge for any decentralized storage system is funding perpetual data persistence without relying on subscription fees or continuous external funding.
+The Lightning Yield Wallet (LYW) is the economic solution.
+It is the engine that transforms the creator's initial Bitcoin deposit into a self-sustaining, yield-bearing asset whose generated income covers the ongoing, fluctuating costs of content hosting and retrieval.

-The LYW achieves this by securing multiple, low-risk, wealth-based income streams.
-Its primary function is to monetize the principal to generate funds that compensate hosts for data provision services—the atomic $\text{sats-for-data}$ exchange.
+The LYW is a Bitcoin multi-sig address secured by the three-key architecture (Section 4), strategically designed to interact with the Bitcoin Lightning Network economy.
+Its function is to secure multiple streams of wealth-based income to compensate hosts for providing the essential data persistence services—the atomic $\text{sats-for-data}$ exchange.

 ***